Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 1. Lac Blanc and Lacs des Chéserys – Chamonix

-From the La Flégère station, set out to conquer Lac Blanc and the Lacs des Chéserys.
-Over eight kilometers round trip, the trail winds between flowered alpine pastures and turquoise waters with almost supernatural reflections.
-Sometimes, cables secure the steeper passages, but the reward lies in the magnificent panorama of Mont-Blanc that opens up to you.
-In June or September, when the crowd is discreet, the silence is broken only by the marmots’ song and the wind’s breath.
+From the La Flégère lift station, set off to conquer Lac Blanc and the Lacs des Chéserys.
+Over eight kilometers round trip, the trail winds through flowery alpine pastures and turquoise waters with almost supernatural reflections.
+Sometimes cables secure the steeper passages, but the reward is the grand panorama of Mont-Blanc that unfolds before you.
+In June or September, when crowds are thin, the silence is only broken by marmots’ songs and the wind’s breath.

-The plus: A breathtaking spectacle on the Mont-Blanc massif, from crystalline high-altitude lakes.
+The plus: A striking spectacle of the Mont-Blanc massif, from crystalline high-altitude lakes.

 Difficulty: Intermediate